wolfspider/FSharp/README.md

 # FSharp
 .Net Core FSharp Http Server based on miTLS

+# Platform
+Currently this works well on Linux only.
+Other platforms may have difficulties at this time.
+I would suggest for the other ones to try yanking all the async stuff back out.
+AOT only works on Linux as well.
+PRs are always welcome if somebody decides they want to improve the situation for other operating systems.

 I'm using this repo to learn F# and FP.

 So what can I say after all this time so many things have changed?
 I decided it was worth actually making this work during the